TeOSobrino/BasicGraphModeling/README.md

 # Graphs
-Basic graph algorithms using linked list representation
+Basic graph algorithms using linked list representation, Eulerian Paths, DFS, BFS, MST and minimum cost.

 Further improvement is to replicate all the algorthims using matrix representation for graphs.